magenx/Magento-2-aws-cluster-terraform/README.md

 <br />

 ## :heart_eyes_cat: Support the project
 This takes time and research.
 You can use this for free.
-But for me its not free to create it.
+But its not free to create it.
 If you are using this project, there are few ways you can support it:
 - [x] Star and sharing the project
-- [x] Open an issue to help me make it better
+- [x] Open an issue to help make it better
 - [x] [PAYPAL](https://paypal.me/magenx) - You can make one-time donation.